Goayandi/android_device_leeco_x3/README.md

-this tree till yet incomplete.
+this tree still yet incomplete.